anthonymo/ScTool_Wpf/README.md

 We have developed a sample.

-We will eventually develop a complete web development tools.
+We will eventually develop a complete web development tools for oNO smart contract.

 2. Smart Contract debugging tool